‘Disorderly’ energy transition looms with rising coal demand and high gas prices, says WoodMac

 In lieu of this, the energy trilemma of security, sustainability, and affordability is weighing heavily on business leaders’ minds.
 As the impact of supply disruptions and price shocks in Pakistan and Sri Lanka have recently shown, governments that fail to act decisively can soon end up on the street, according to Wood Mackenzie.

-The energy intelligence group has pointed out that many governments are accelerating decarbonisation plans in response as shown by the recently formulated REPowerEU Plan, which aims to increase the EU’s renewables target to 45 per cent by 2030; President Biden’s US Defense Production Act to boost domestic solar panel manufacturing; and the expectation that Asia Pacific countries will invest $1.8 trillion in renewables over the next decade.
+The energy intelligence group points out that many governments are accelerating decarbonisation plans in response as shown by the recently formulated REPowerEU Plan, which aims to increase the EU’s renewables target to 45 per cent by 2030; President Biden’s US Defense Production Act to boost domestic solar panel manufacturing; and the expectation that Asia Pacific countries will invest $1.8 trillion in renewables over the next decade.

 However, Wood Mackenzie explains that none of this can obscure the reality that the energy crisis has forced many countries back to coal to keep the lights on, which is abundantly clear in the Asia Pacific.
 Regional coal demand is proving resilient even at high prices, particularly in those markets able to ramp up production of cheap domestic resources, such as China and India.
-The company elaborated that Indonesian coal output hit a record high last month while Australian exports climbed to their highest level this year.
+The company elaborates that Indonesian coal output hit a record high last month while Australian exports climbed to their highest level this year.

 The energy intelligence provider believes that there is an increasing risk of coal rivalling gas for the role of the transition fuel in emerging Asian economies due to soaring LNG prices and Europe outcompeting Asia for LNG supply.
 Currently, even mature markets such as Australia and Japan are running their coal-fired power generation hard.